 Free Tree Scheme

-Our ‘giveaway’ dates are Thursday 3 December at Rosliston Forestry Centre, and Saturday 5 December 2020 on the Delph, Swadlincote from 10am to 2pm on both days.
+Our intention is to run the Giveaway events as planned on Thurs 3rd December at Rosliston Forestry Centre, and Sat 5th December 2020 on the Delph, Swadlincote from 10am – 2pm on both days.
 You can choose whichever you prefer.

-Please note: COVID-19-safe social distancing and hygiene measures will be in operation.
-Contact us if you need further details in advance.
+Please note: Covid-safe social distancing and hygiene measures will be in operation.
+Your confirmation email has more information.

-Trees will be available on these dates ONLY, so please check you are available on one of those dates or find someone to collect on your behalf before you apply.
+Trees will be available on these dates ONLY, so please find someone to collect on your behalf if you are not free yourself.

 Information about this year’s trees:

 ALDER BUCKTHORN Frangula alnus

 A deciduous shrub, growing to 3–6 m, occasionally to 7 m tall.
 The flowers are small, 3–5 mm diameter, star-shaped with five greenish-white petals, flowering in May to June in clusters.
 The fruit is a small black berry, which is not edible, ripening from green through red in late summer to dark purple or black in early autumn.

 HAZEL Corylus avellana

 A small, fast growing, native, deciduous tree, that will grow to around 6 metres tall.
 It has edible nuts in autumn and bright yellow lambs tail catkins in February which provide essential early pollen for bees.
 A hazel tree can be coppiced to produce straight stakes for hedge laying, runner bean poles etc, but also makes a lovely small tree if left to grow.